-The MACU Athletics Program, will arrange for athletic competitions on two levels.
-The First level is Intercollegiate play.
-This level will involve the University teams known as "Mustangs" or "Lady Mustangs" who will compete on the Intercollegiate level against teams from other colleges and universities.
+The MACU Athletics Department, will arrange for athletic competitions on two levels.
+The first level is intercollegiate play.
+This level will involve the University teams known as "Mustangs" or "Lady Mustangs" who will compete on the intercollegiate level against teams from other colleges and universities.
 This will require a much higher level of involvement and commitment to play for one of these teams.
 This type of competition will be overseen by university appointed coaching staff personnel under the direction of the Athletic Director.
 The student athletes that will participate on these teams will typically have been recruited by the MACU Athletics department but there may also be "open tryout" periods for other interested students as open roster spots allow.
-Those participating on one of the Intercollegiate teams will have an additional code of conduct in which to follow as well as stated spiritual, academic, and campus life guidelines in order to remain a member in good standing with their appointed team.
+Those participating on one of the intercollegiate teams will have an additional code of conduct in which to follow as well as stated spiritual, academic, and campus life guidelines in order to remain a member in good standing with their appointed team.

-The second level of competition will be in the realm of Intramural sports.
-Intramural sports will be open to all students and staff/faculty who wish to participate; this is a type of on-campus competition for exercise, fun, and building better friendships without having the commitment level required for the Intercollegiate sports level.
+In collaboration with student life, the second level of competition will be in the realm of intramural sports.
+Intramural sports will be open to all students and staff/faculty who wish to participate.
+This is a type of on-campus competition for exercise, fun, and building better friendships without having the commitment level required for the intercollegiate sports level.
 There will be posted rules and guidelines that must be followed for each intramural sport or season.
 Intramural sports and events will be overseen by the Student Life Office but will typically be run by student leaders or assistant sports staff.
 Intramural sports or competition events may include a full "season" of a type of sport, a shorter weekend type event, or even a quick tournament style setting.
-Past examples of intramural sports include basketball, flag football, kickball, ping pong, cornhole, and more.
+Past examples of intramural sports include basketball, flag football, kickball, ping pong, corn hole, and more.